 Actually, there are a number of factors.
 Of course, since medical conditions do not impact your premium, pre-existing conditions are covered on Marketplace plans.
 If you don’t have any existing conditions, don’t smoke, don’t take any medications and you have a normal BMI (Body Mass Index), you should consider a Bronze-tier plan, unless you qualify for a federal subsidy.

 As expected, your smoking status, age and state of residence will also influence your rate.
 If you’re a young healthy male in Ohio, you will be paying a ridiculously low rate.
 If you move to New Jersey, for example, you will see a significant increase in your premium.
-Also, typically, males pay less than females until about age 50.
+However, there is no difference in male or female rates, assuming the same age.

 We’ll continue to monitor rates of health care providers and publish the latest information that may help you stabilize and possibly lower what you pay for your own coverage.
 It seems as if every few months, there’s a new rule or regulation that impacts what you pay or a new mandated benefit you must purchase.